thoughtram/blog/_posts/2015-11-16-multiple-transclusion-and-named-slots.md

 We basically made two changes:

 - We changed the `transclude` property to an object which specifies the transclusion slots.
-The key is the name of a element or directive in camel-case, the value a name we can use later in our template to transclude this particular DOM.
+The key is the name of a <s>element or directive in camel-case</s> slot we can later use in our template, the value the name of an <s>element or directive in camel-case</s> we want to transclude.
 - We replaced the default `"Details"` summary with an element that has `ng-transclude="summarySlot"`.
 As you can see, `ng-transclude` now excepts a string which is the name of a transclusion slot that we've defined earlier.

 The original `ng-transclude` stays as is, since it simply takes the rest to be transcluded.
 We can now use our `<ng-details>` component like this: